e-avaalos/cahn-hilliard-2D-spectral/README.md

 # cahn-hilliard-2D-spectral
-Solution of coupled Cahn-Hilliard equations in multiple dimensions.
+Spectral solution of coupled Cahn-Hilliard equations in multiple dimensions.

 The dynamics of the state of the two mixed systems under consideration, $u$ and $v$ evolves to minimize the value of an energy functional in the following expression: